BrenPatF/brenpatf.github.io/_posts/2024-07-14-opico-4_sql_for_itemcategory_optimization.md

 It's worth noting here that context variables may behave slightly differently from straight bind variables in terms of query processing, in that bind variable peeking does not occur (Oracle v19.3), as demonstrated by Connor McDonald here:
 [Taking a peek at SYS_CONTEXT](https://connor-mcdonald.com/2016/10/20/taking-a-peek-at-sys_context/).
 As Connor notes, whether this is a good or a bad thing varies, and in our case it is not important.

-## 3 SQL for Solution by Post-Validation of Sequences
+## 3 Solution by Post-Validation of Sequences
 [&uarr; Contents](#contents)<br />
 [&darr; Post-Validation SQL Components](#post-validation-sql-components)<br />
 [&darr; View for Best Item Combinations via Post-Validation Method](#view-for-best-item-combinations-via-post-validation-method)<br />